 I began this post on Monday, which was Columbus Day.
 In part because of the Daily Post Weekly Writing Challenge, which had as a topic: Living History.
 But mostly because of the day, which my mother cannot let go by without muttering at least once — Columbus, that murdering bastard!

 And then I read a piece in the Washington Post which made me wonder again, why do we keep a holiday in honor of a man we now know dealt a brutal hand against the natives of the lands he explored (which wasn’t even America)?
 In one of the reader comments, a man asked if there actually were any Indian reservations around these days?
 I was about to reply that why, yes, in fact there were many reservations still around, but then I spied another comment a few lines down that wisely pointed out – Do not feed the trolls.
 And I realized, of course, it does no good.
-You can lead a person to information, but you cannot make him think.
+You can lead a person to information, but you cannot make them think.

 Still.
 Can we agree to not honor mean men?
 I’d like to believe that history can teach us how to live better.
 Kinder.